papplegate/wumpus/README.md

 * No hazards are placed in caves adjacent to the hunter's starting position.
 * Arrows can't turn around and go back to the cave they came from.
 * Bats roost in a cave adjacent to the hunter's new position after moving the hunter, rather than returning to their original cave.
-* The Wumpus always kills the hunter when the hunter enters its cave.
+* The Wumpus always kills the hunter if the Wumpus and the hunter occupy the same cave at the end of a turn.